By Jenny BaillyFighting pimples and wrinkles? Here’s how to give your old routine a

-"Any female patient who presents to me with either persistent acne -- they had it in their teens and it's continued past the age of 25 -- or acne starting after age 25, I'll evaluate for PCOS," says Bethanee Schlosser, MD, assistant professor and director of the women's skin health program in the department of dermatology at Northwestern University's Feinberg School of Medicine.
+"Any female patient who presents to me with either persistent acne -- they had it in their teens and it's continued past the age of 25 -- or acne starting after age 25, I'll evaluate for PCOS," says Bethanee Schlosser, MD, director of the women's skin health program at Northwestern University's Feinberg School of Medicine.

 PCOS-related acne tends to flare in areas that are usually considered "hormonally sensitive," especially the lower third of the face.
 This includes your cheeks, jawline, chin, and upper neck.

-"Patients with PCOS tend to get acne that involves more tender knots under the skin, rather than fine surface bumps, and will sometimes report that lesions in that area tend to flare before their menstrual period,” says Schlosser.
-“They take time to go away."
+"Patients with PCOS tend to get acne that involves more tender knots under the skin, rather than fine surface bumps, and will sometimes report that lesions in that area tend to flare before their menstrual period," Schlosser says.
+"They take time to go away."

 So if you tend to get acne in the places Schlosser describes and have noticed irregular periods, it's a good idea to ask your dermatologist to refer you for PCOS testing.